-I wrote last week about DIFFA’s Dining By Design event in Boston this week.
-This was the weekend and I was lucky to attend the preview cocktail party last evening at the Black Falcon Terminal.
+This weekend was the inaugural DIFFA‘s Dining By Design Boston 2007.
+I was lucky to attend the preview cocktail party last evening at the Black Falcon Terminal next to the Boston Design Center.
 It was cold outside, but the party was hot inside!
 A big open industrial space was transformed by some of Boston’s most talented designers.
 Attendees were treated by wines by Rosemount winery and tasty treats from some local eateries.
 I also finally got meet Margret Russell, editor in chief of Elle Decor, in person!
-We’ve spoken on the phone and she kindly sent me a copy of her new book “So Chic” (more to come on that later!).
+We’ve spoken on the phone and she kindly sent me a copy of her new book “So Chic”.
 So, it was great to finally meet in person!
 No photo to mark the occasion, but still, fun!

 One of our favorite displays was by Charles Fletcher of Charles Fletcher Designs, sponsored by Roche-Bobois and Shreve, Crump and Low.
 Charles’ display was a fabulous combination of upscale glitz and glamour, juxstaposed with natural elements such as live gold fish and a sod grass floor.